Andy34G7/time-capsule/implementation plan.md

 - Use React Query (or SWR) with Fetch API to handle JSON requests, cache responses, and surface error states (bad passphrase, validation errors) via DaisyUI alerts/toasts.
 - Consider progressive enhancement by exposing a minimal HTML form fallback served alongside the SPA for non-JS environments.

-## 7. Deployment Strategy (Serverless + S3)
+## 7. Deployment Strategy (Serverless + Turso)

 ### 7.1 AWS Lambda via Serverless Framework

-1. Initialize `serverless.yml` with functions, IAM permissions (S3 read/write), environment variables, and HTTP events.
+1. Initialize `serverless.yml` with HTTP events, environment variables for Turso credentials, and least-privilege IAM (no object-storage permissions required).
-2. Package Express using `serverless-http` handler export.
-3. Configure S3 bucket name via `CUSTOM_BUCKET` env var; set bucket policy to restrict access to the Lambda IAM role.
-4. Provision CloudFront (optional) for caching static assets; otherwise host `public/` files via S3 static hosting or serve from Lambda at `/`.
-5. Use AWS Systems Manager Parameter Store or Secrets Manager to store `ADMIN_OVERRIDE_KEY`, `BCRYPT_ROUNDS`, etc.
+2. Package Express with `serverless-http`; ensure the Turso client is instantiated lazily so Lambda cold starts stay fast.
+3. Grant the Lambda role scoped S3 permissions (`s3:PutObject`, `s3:GetObject`, `s3:DeleteObject`) for the media bucket so the API can mint pre-signed URLs and clean up unused uploads.
+4. Store `TURSO_DATABASE_URL`, `TURSO_AUTH_TOKEN`, `MEDIA_BUCKET`, `MEDIA_MAX_IMAGE_RES`, and `MEDIA_MAX_VIDEO_BITRATE` in Parameter Store or Secrets Manager; inject them as environment variables.
+5. Run migrations (SQL files or drizzle-kit) as part of deployment before the new Lambda version goes live.

-### 7.2 Render Free Tier (Fallback)
+### 7.2 Alternative Hosts (Render/Fly/Containers)

-- If Render is needed, enable persistent disk or mount an S3-compatible storage (Render supports native S3 via IAM user).
-The same Express app can run as a long-lived service; only the storage service changes (still S3).
+- Long-running hosts can reuse the same Express app; just set the Turso credentials as environment variables and allow outbound HTTPS to Turso.
+- Keep a health check that pings `/health` and optionally runs a lightweight Turso query to confirm connectivity.

 ### 7.3 CI/CD

-- Add GitHub Actions workflow that lints, runs tests, and deploys via `serverless deploy` (with OIDC or deploy key) on merges to `main`.
+- GitHub Actions workflow should lint, run tests, execute migrations against the Turso staging database, and then deploy via `serverless deploy` or container pushes.
+- Store Turso admin tokens as repo secrets and scope them to staging/prod DBs separately.

 ## 8. Testing & Observability

-1. **Unit Tests**: Cover validation, storage service S3 interactions (mocked), and passphrase guard logic using `vitest` or `jest`.
+1. **Unit Tests**: Cover validation, storage service Turso queries (mocked via an in-memory libSQL client), and passphrase guard logic using `vitest` or `jest`.
 2. **Integration Tests**: Use `supertest` to hit the Express router with in-memory storage.
 3. **Smoke Test Script**: CLI that creates a temp capsule, fetches listings, unlocks it, and cleans up.
-4. **Monitoring**: Enable CloudWatch logs for Lambda; configure alarms on error rates or duration spikes.
+4. **Monitoring**: Enable CloudWatch logs for Lambda; configure alarms on error rates, Turso connection failures, or slow SQL queries.
-5. **Tracing**: Optional X-Ray instrumentation for debugging S3 latency.
+5. **Tracing**: Optional X-Ray instrumentation to watch outbound Turso calls and measure query latency.

 ## 9. Future Enhancements

-- Email reminders when a capsule becomes available (SNS + SES).
+- Email reminders when a capsule becomes available (Resend, SES, or any transactional email provider).
 - User accounts for managing personal capsules instead of passphrases.
-- Full-text search using OpenSearch or DynamoDB secondary indexes.
+- Full-text search using Turso full-text virtual tables or an external search service (Typesense, OpenSearch).
 - Export/import capsules as encrypted bundles for offline archiving.

-This plan provides the necessary runway to implement and deploy a secure, serverless time capsule service with indefinite JSON storage in S3 and per-capsule passphrase protection.
+This plan provides the necessary runway to implement and deploy a secure, serverless time capsule service with Turso-backed storage and per-capsule passphrase protection.

 ## 10. Feature Roadmap